 It is important to consider that a single blood pressure reading is not definitive and it can be affected by all sorts of factors.

-By taking your own blood pressure readings regularly at home, with one of the many affordable blood pressure monitors (also known as a blood pressure gauges or sphygmomanometers), you will get a more consistent average to work with, rather than the occasional reading given to you when visiting your doctor.
-You can then better understand if your blood pressure is ok, or whether you need to make some changes to your lifestyle to shift your blood pressure into a healthier range.What Is Blood Pulse Pressure and What Is Mine?
+If you regularly take your blood pressure readings at home with a blood pressure monitor (sphygmomanometer), you will have a more consistent average to work with than if you only go to your doctor occasionally for readings.
+This way, you can better understand if your blood pressure is ok in general or whether you need to make some changes to your lifestyle to aim for a lower blood pressure.What Is Blood Pulse Pressure and What Is Mine?

 The difference in value between your systolic and diastolic readings, which are shown on the blood pressure chart above, is known as pulse pressure.
 Your pulse pressure is therefore 49mmHg, calculated by subtracting your diastolic reading of 73mmHg from the systolic reading of 122mmHg.A normal pulse pressure is typically considered to be around 40mmHg.
 Your pulse pressure will naturally vary with different BP readings but the variation will typically be in the 5 to 10 mmHg range.
 Once again it is best to take several readings to determine an average.